23 Aug Media coverage: are you missing out?

 However, for most small-to-medium sized businesses, media relations is usually about identifying the media outlets or ‘watering holes’ where your ideal customers gather and being featured in those outlets.
 Being represented in the publications or programs that your customers read, watch or listen to, indicates that you are helpful, knowledgeable and accessible.

-On the other hand, if your ideal client is in the food or hospitality industry, Food Service Australia magazine would be an optimal outlet to be featured in.
+On the other hand, if your ideal client is in the food or hospitality industry, Hospitality Magazine would be an optimal outlet to be featured in.
 Not only would coverage in this magazine create awareness of your brand, but it would also convey aspects of your business that you can’t always convey through other marketing tools, for example:

 - confirmation of what you already market to your audience (for example, media coverage can confirm that you know what you are talking about, that you have an excellent track record or that you can translate industry-specific jargon into plain English).